 1. Ecommerce is now central to business

 Ecommerce has been a rising star for years, but it’s never ‘taken over’ retail purchases as some have predicted.
-Although it’s still early days in estimating the impact of COVID-19, it’s not unlikely that we look back on this as a key moment when ecommerce became the normal method of purchasing.
-Online sales transactions grew by 74% compared to the previous year, while in-store shopping has collapsed.
+By now, April 2022, we can assess that COVID-19 contributed decisively to a shift where ecommerce became the normal method of purchasing.
+Online sales transactions grew by 74% compared to the year before the pandemic, while in-store shopping has collapsed.

 However, there are differences in how these changes are playing out between countries.
 European consumers in lockdown, such as those in the UK, France, and Italy, are placing more orders with pure ecommerce brands.
-Those brands are seeing on average a +40% to +80% year on year growth, contrasted with a steady decline in growth in Sweden (where there is currently no lockdown in effect).
+Those brands are seeing on average a +40% to +80% year-on-year growth, contrasted with a steady decline in growth in Sweden (where currently is no lockdown).
 This would indicate a modulation of demand patterns over the coming months.

 What you should do:

-Another interesting trend in the current situation has been the rise of online ‘window shopping’.
+Another interesting trend in the current situation has been the rise of online window shopping.
 Shopping cart abandonment has never been higher.
-Although there are likely many reasons for this, longer than expected delivery times is likely one contributing factor.
-Focus your ad spend on products you can fulfil in less than a week.
+Although there are multiple reasons, longer than expected delivery times are likely one contributing factor.
+Focus your ad spend on products you can fulfill in less than a week.

 According to the 80/20 rule, 80% of your revenue is coming from 20% of your customers.
 Make sure you know who those customers are and keep them engaged with your brand.
 According to benchmarketing.io, the best-performing businesses manage to retain 60% of their new customers.
 Getting them to purchase again within 90 days is key.

 Right now, people are more active than usual on social media.
-Make the most of it, and shift budget to retarget your valuable existing customers rather than spending so much on acquiring new ones.
-The customers you already have need you more than leads and prospects, which will be more scarce during a pandemic.
+Take it to your advantage and shift your budget to retarget your valuable existing customers rather than spending so much on acquiring new ones.
+The customers you already have, need you more than leads and prospects, which will be more scarce during a pandemic.
 Make sure you reach out to your customers with posts and live stories to keep your at-home customers engaged with your brand.
 For now, even if you aren’t, you must pivot to behaving and operating as a dot-com-only business.

 What you should do: